 Only you know what works best for your organization, so feel free to change the work structure, visualize it differently, and completely rethink the workflow.

 Here are some customizations ideas from fellow creators:

 To have a clear distinction between objectives and their success metrics, replace Goals with Objective → Key Results hierarchy using OKR template.
 Head to templates to install it if you don't have it already among your Spaces.

 Connect Objectives with Ideas via a one-to-many relation.

-If you already use Apps for the execution level, connect Steps to this App and delete Tasks.
+If you already use Spaces for the execution level, connect Steps to this Space and delete Tasks.

 Replace confidence 1-10 scale to a more advanced 0.01-10 one (please reach us via Intercom on how to do it).